 This is one of my most favourite options when you need short-term accommodation on a low budget.
-AirBnb combines the hospitality of a hotel, comfort of a home and still keeps it affordable.
-It is an ideal option if you want a place only for few weeks.
+AirBnb combines the hospitality of a hotel, the comfort of a home and still keeps it affordable.
+It is an ideal option if you want a place only for a few weeks.

-It works like a paying guest accommodation where host will share a room or a number of rooms in his house to the guest for rent.
-You can get plenty of choices, especially around CBD ranging from 30$ to 300$ per day or more depending on city.
+It works like a paying guest accommodation where the host will share a room or a number of rooms in his house to the guest for rent.
+You can get plenty of choices, especially around CBD ranging from 30$ to 300$ per day or more depending on the city.

 Here are Few useful tips to find a good deal on AirBnb:

 - look at the reviews and ratings for the accommodation and host.
 If you see many negative reviews or cancellations, move on.